ASP.NET MVC, StructureMap, and … TDD?

 Trying Coding Dojo, Kata and Extreme OOP

-In the PDF-file for the Extreme OOP above you’ll find an excellent kata (the Commodore 64 kata) that will take you through all the rules of Object Calisthenics.
+In the PDF file for the Extreme OOP above, you’ll find an excellent kata (the Commodore 64 kata) that will take you through all the rules of Object Calisthenics.

-The findings was quite surprising.
+The findings were quite surprising.

 Read More